MicrosoftDocs/powerbi-docs/articles/powerbi-service-tutorial-enhancedscatter.md

 1. [Download the Enhanced Scatter visualization](powerbi-custom-visuals-download-from-the-gallery.md) and [add it to the report](powerbi-custom-visuals-add-to-report.md).

-2. I may receive a message asking me to enable custom visuals.
-Read the warning and select **Enable custom visuals**.
+2. If you receive a message asking you to enable custom visuals, read the warning and select **Enable custom visuals**.

 3. Select the Bubble chart and convert it to an Enhanced Scatter chart by selecting the Enhanced Scatter chart icon    ![](media/powerbi-service-tutorial-enhancedscatter/PBI_enhancedScatterIcon.jpg) from the **Visualizations** pane.